kimseasok/ticketre/README.md

 ## Docker
 - `make up` to start services (db, redis, meilisearch, queue, app, nginx)
 - `make down` to stop
+- Copy `.env.docker.example` to `.env.docker` to populate container-specific secrets including the Meilisearch master key and health-check configuration.

+## Meilisearch Infrastructure

+- Configuration defaults live in `config/meilisearch.php` with environment keys documented in `.env.example`.
+Health checks and backup paths are safe to tweak per-tenant.
+- `php artisan meilisearch:health-check` performs a JSON health probe using structured logs with correlation IDs; it is also scheduled every five minutes when `SCOUT_DRIVER=meilisearch`.
+- Backups write to `storage/app/backups/meilisearch` by default.
+See `docs/runbooks/meilisearch.md` for provisioning, backup rotation, and monitoring alert definitions covering uptime and indexing lag.
+- The Docker service exports persistent volume `meilisearch-data` and respects `MEILISEARCH_HEALTHCHECK_URL` so managed hosts can override the default probe target.

 ## Testing
 - `make test`